assBuk/HSR-inject/README.md

-# Honkai: Star Rail Simple Game Cheat:
+# Honkai: Star Rail :
 This repository provides code for a simple cheat for the game Honkai Star Rail.
 For informational purposes only.
 Use at your own risk.

 # Instruction: